cissagatto/Global-Partitions/README.md

 12. config_files.R
 13. jobs.R

-_We used Random Forest for all global versions, except CLUS_ _global-mulan and global-utiml are not implemented_
+_We used Random Forest for all global versions, except CLUS (which is a PCT)_

+_global-mulan and global-utiml are not implemented_